Wist Hall 214

 After admission, the student and his or her temporary advisor detail a program of study, which includes a minimum of 30 credits for Plan A (Thesis) and Plan B (Non-thesis) candidates.
 Courses at or above the 400 level may be applied to an individual's program of study though a minimum of 18 credits must be earned in courses numbered 600-798.
 Up to 12 credits completed prior to admission to the program may be transferred for credit toward the degree.
 Students in the general Educational Psychology strand are required to take EDEP 416, 601, 608, 611, 661 and a graduate seminar (EDEP 768), and one of the following EDEP 602, 604, or 613 as part of their 30 credits.
-Students in the MSE strand are required to take EDEP 601, 604, 608, 611, 616, 661 and two elective courses from the following: EDEP 605, 606, 612, 626, 768D, 768E or 768G (including at least one seminar).
+Students in the MSE strand are required to take EDEP 601, 604, 608, 611, 616, 661 and two elective courses from the following: EDEP 605, 606, 612, 618, 626, 657, 768D, 768E or 768G (including at least one seminar).
 Students must receive a grade no lower than B- for all core courses.

 A minimum residency of two semesters of full-time study or the equivalent in credits at UH Manoa is required.
 Relatively soon after entering the program, students are expected to choose between Plan A and Plan B options.

 Plan A (Thesis)

 The development of a thesis proposal is concurrent with the selection of a thesis chair and committee.
 The proposal includes a literature review that contextualizes the research question(s) within existing research and theory.
 The proposal also includes a description of the proposed research methods, including how the data will be analyzed.
 Students work with their thesis chair to develop their proposal.
-After the thesis proposal is defended and approved, and Institutional Review Board approval is received, Master’s Form II is submitted to the Graduate Division, and the student may enroll in thesis research (EDEP 700) at the beginning of the next academic semester.
+After the thesis proposal is defended and approved, and Institutional Review Board approval is received, Master’s Form II is submitted to Graduate Education, and the student may enroll in thesis research (EDEP 700) at the beginning of the next academic semester.
 Students must register for at least one EDEP 700 credit during the semester in which they graduate and apply for graduation by the appropriate deadline.

 Plan B (Nonthesis)